joshed-io/estelle-and-josh/site/content/story/radical-ritual.md

 ]
 +++

-**Josh:** Burning Man's 2017 art theme was *Radical Ritual*.
-It was my 6th turn at this ritual and one that will always be incredibly special — it was Estelle's first.
-We got tickets during the *OMG sale*, did *OMG preparation*, then had an *OMG experience*.
+**Josh:** We started planning our wedding(s) in May but made sure to have some more fun that year too.
+We went to Burning Man together—Estelle's first.
+We got last-minute tickets during the *OMG sale*, did *OMG preparation*, then had an *OMG experience*.

+Burning Man's 2017 art theme was *Radical Ritual*.
 For seven consecutive days Estelle and I performed a ritual that we called *The Whine House*.
-We opened a three-bottle pop-up wine bar with one twist - you had to **whine** before you got any **wine**.
-The things you could whine about changed every night and included topics like *worst animal bite*, *obnoxious in-law* or *a broken heart*.
+It was a pop-up wine bar with a twist - you had to **whine** before you got any **wine**.
+Like the wine, the whines changed every night—we heard stories about *animal bites*, *obnoxious in-laws* and *broken hearts*.
 The more gut-wrenching the whine, the longer the pour.
-Plus we had cheese and crackers.
+We also had cheese and crackers.

 Our camp was Juicy Rootz.
-They were all lovely, especially James and Alli, who shined bright like diamonds.
+They were all lovely, especially James and Alli, who shone bright like diamonds.